 Indoor restrooms will be open in the Clark Public Utilities Community Room and portable restrooms will be located outdoors in the parking lot.
 Restrooms will not be available on the course.

-Thank you for being interested, but the event is produced by Clark Public Utilities and run entirely by utility employee volunteers.
-The flaggers, marshals and all other race helpers you see at the Race for Warmth are utility employees donating time to help raise money for Operation Warm Heart.
+Thank you for being interested, but the event is produced by Clark Public Utilities and ran entirely by utility employee volunteers.
+The flaggers, marshals and all other race helpers you see at the Race for Warmth are utility employees donating their time to help raise money for Operation Warm Heart.